The 2024 application cycle is now open. Deadline: Wednesday, February 7, 2024.

 The two awards categories are the Physician/Scientist Development Award (PSDA) and the Clinician/Teacher Development Award (CTDA).
 Each award provides funding over three or four years and is designed for Mass General-appointed faculty pursuing different career goals.

 The Clinician/Teacher Development Award (CTDA) provides funding support for a clinical, educational or community project to a faculty member (junior and mid-career), fellow, or graduating resident pursuing an academic career as a clinician, teacher, administrative or community leader at Mass General.
 This award offers a total of $120,000 in grant and loan repayment support plus 20% indirect costs to be spent over a four-year period.
-Three awards are given — two are funded by the MGPO and one is funded by the MGH Center for Diversity and Inclusion.
+Up to two awards are given.
+Click here to download the 2024 CTDA application.

 The Physician/Scientist Development Award (PSDA) provides transitional grant funding which will aid the applicant in becoming an independent investigator at MGH. $180,000 plus 20% indirect costs will be awarded to be spent over a three or four-year period, with a maximum of $60,000 plus indirect costs per year for three-year awards and a maximum of $45,000 plus indirect costs per year for four-year awards.
-Six awards are given — four are funded by ECOR and two are funded by MGH Center for Diversity and Inclusion.
+Up to six awards are given.
+Click here to submit a PSDA application.

 2023 Clinician-Teacher Development Award Recipients